made-to-be-land/made-to-be-land/README.md

 ### Hi there, I'm Maks 👋

 🌱 I’m currently learning C and Python.
-🔭 I’m currently seaching for a job as developer for some cool project on C or Python, but I'm open to learn some other technologies and program languages.
+🔭 I’m currently seaching for a job as developer for some awesome project on C or Python, but I'm open to learn some other technologies and program languages.

 📫 How to reach me: instagran.com/madetobeland
                     https://telegram.me/madetobeland